TheGoodlike13/liberty_or_death/README.md

 This time the virtual machine launches successfully.
 BUT!
 Not so fast!
 It asks me to select a boot option, and I select `Try or install Ubuntu`.
 Then it leaves me with a black console screen.
-I know it's linux, but surely it can't be THAT bad?
+I know it's Linux, but surely it can't be THAT bad?
 Ugh.

 Time to try some of the things suggested by [#black_ubuntu](#black_ubuntu)!
 Setting the OS to 64-bit and giving it 128 MB VRAM?
 No dice.